-The Construction Skills Queensland (CSQ) Civil Construction Program provides funding for up to five (5) short courses to eligible participants.
+The Construction Skills Queensland (CSQ) Civil Construction Program provides funding for a number of different short courses.
+You can select as many as you like but are restricted to a maximum of 3 courses that start with RIIMPO.
 Participants under this program:

 Applications for funded short courses must be supported with copies of 2 forms of ID from the following lists: